Singer Sewing Machine 1920 value: All factors considered

 Vintage models usually have sturdy construction, heavy-duty design, and solid interiors.
 You can definitely confirm the fact that they can last forever if you’ve ever had one.

-However, we can’t just consider all the Singer machines the same way.
+However, we can’t consider all the Singer machines similarly.
 Instead, there are some standards to help us determine the value of each.

 In general, older products cost more money.
 A machine built in 1920 is worth more than a machine built in 1980.